Amin-MAG/My-Notes/Linux.md

 ## Directories

-- `/bin`: Essential executables, It contains some binary files that is essential for system.
+- `/bin`: Essential executables, It contains some binary files that are essential for the system.
 - `/sbin`: Essential executables for root.
-- `/lib`: Shared code between binaries, `/bin` binaries and `/sbin` binaries may share some codes in it.
+- `/lib`: Shared code between binaries, `/bin` binaries, and `/sbin` binaries may share some codes in it.
 - `/usr/bin`: Non-Essential installed binaries.
 - `/usr/local/bin`: Locally compiled binaries.
 - `/etc`: Editable text config, all of the configurations are here.